kowalcj0/diy-nap/README.md

 # or simply user your SD card reader on your PC to edit that file

+# enable the card for ALSA
-create /etc/asound.conf with this code: pcm.!default {
+# create /etc/asound.conf with this code:
+pcm.!default {
 type hw card 0
 }